-Germany is a nation of car enthusiasts, however, strict rules apply when driving in Germany and expats may be required to get a German driver’s licence.
+Germany is a nation of car enthusiasts.
+However, strict rules apply when driving in Germany and expats may be required to get a German driver’s license.

 This guide answers some FAQs about driving and owning a car in Germany:

 - Renting, sharing or buying a car in Germany.

 Everyone older than 18 years with a full driving license can drive a car in Germany.
 Therefore, if you are 17 or younger you will be unable to drive in Germany, even if you have previously been issued with a license in your home country.